Coookie93/LaMulana2Randomizer/README.md

 Installation:
 1. Place the LM2Randomiser folder in the La Mulana 2 root directory, the one with lamaulana2.exe
 2. Copy all the files from the LM2Randomiser/Monomod folder to the LaMulana2_Data/Managed folder
-3. Now in the LaMulana2_Data/Managed folde, drag the Assembly-CSharp.dll onto monomod.exe
+3. Now in the LaMulana2_Data/Managed folder, drag the Assembly-CSharp.dll onto monomod.exe
 4. Make a backup of Assembly-CSharp.ddl eg. rename to Assembly-CSharp.ddl.backup
 5. Rename the MONOMODDED_Assembly-CSharp.dll file to Assembly-CSharp.dll
 6. Now just create a seed using the randomiser and you're good to go

-Unistall:
+Uninstall:
 1. Delete the Assembly-CSharp.dll in the LaMulana2_Data/Managed folder
 2. Rename your backed up version of Assembly-CSharp.dll back too Assembly-CSharp.dll or